49ers Acquire Pro Bowl LT Trent Williams From Redskins

 “His passion, sense of humor and heart are just a few of the many traits that allowed him not only to be a team leader but also an ambassador for our game and the Bay Area.”

-Staley leaves a big void but the 49ers managed to find a more than suitable replacement.
+Staley leaves a big void but the Niners were appreciative that he told them of his plans before the draft so they could make the move for Williams.

 Williams sat out the entire 2019 season because of a dispute with Washington’s front office.
-The Redskins did not trade him before the Oct.
-29 deadline and Williams renewed his request for a trade this offseason.
+The Redskins weren't able to get the compensation they wanted at last year's trade deadline and kept Williams.
+He renewed his request for a trade this offseason and was finally dealt.

+“Trent Williams is a first-round value, that’s what he is,” Redskins vice president of player personnel Kyle Smith said.
+“That’s what the tape tells you.
+That’s what everybody knows.
+His circumstance and everything that has gone into this for two years or whatever it’s been, that’s what’s devalued him.”

 In November, Williams revealed he had cancer and said that situation led him to distrust the Redskins’ medical staff and organization as a whole.
 The 31-year-old at the time said “there’s no trust there” with president Bruce Allen, who was fired after Washington’s 3-13 season.